Are Henna Tattoos Safe?

 In the small middle photo here, you can see that the adult got the same 'black henna' tattoo as the child.
 In the left photo, they have had the tattoos for a while, as mom's is now gone, and the girls has developed open sores.
 At this point it is typically itchy, but if you itch it you will certainly scar.
 The second large photo looks like the beginning of the blistering, so taken somewhere after the middle photo and before the left photo.

-A great way to spot this unsafe 'black henna' is to look at the cone or tool the artist is using to apply the material.
+One way to spot this unsafe 'black henna' is to look at the cone or tool the artist is using to apply the material.
 If the cone looks like these below (a prepackaged, shiny cone that looks to be sold in bulk) then it is %100 unsafe.

 Another great way to test is by smelling the mixture.
 Smells like chemicals?
 It is chemicals.
 Natural henna always smells delicious, and often time like the essential oil that goes into an all natural mixture.